About This Program

-Whether you have already chosen a course of action or need guidance in making a decision, clinicians at the Fertility Center will support you in your journey, providing information and tailoring your treatment to best suit your needs.
+Whether you have already chosen a course of action or need guidance in making a decision, clinicians at the Massachusetts General Hospital Fertility Center will support you in your journey, providing you with information and tailoring your treatment to best suit your needs.

 As you explore donation or surrogacy options through our program, your primary fertility physician at Mass General will continue to help manage your treatments.
 As a result, each patient enjoys the comfort and convenience that comes with receiving all care in one location.

 The Fertility Center is not involved in the process of collecting sperm for donation.
 Instead, we leverage our relationships with a select number of sperm banks.

 We carefully screen all sperm donors to ensure patient safety.
 If the donor is anonymous, testing takes place at the sperm bank.
 If the donor is known, he undergoes testing at the sperm bank or Mass General.
 Once the patient is inseminated—or her eggs are fertilized and the resulting embryo(s) are transferred—she continues to receive most of her care from her primary fertility physician at Mass General.